Slow-Paced 10 Day Summer Self Drive Tour of the Snaefellsnes Peninsula, Golden Circle & South Coast

 Immerse yourself in Iceland without rushing a single site by booking this slow-paced summer self-drive holiday.
-For ten days, you'll be able to enjoy a wealth of destinations on the Snæfellsnes Peninsula, the Golden Circle and the South Coast, all in your own time.
+For ten days, you'll be able to enjoy a wealth of destinations on the Snaefellsnes Peninsula, the Golden Circle, and the South Coast, all in your own time.

-Throughout your travels, you'll have options to take all manner of excursions, such as snorkelling between continents, snowmobiling on glaciers, visiting an ice cave and lava tubes, sail a boat on Breiðafjörður Bay or the Jökulsárlón glacier lagoon, relaxing in the Blue Lagoon or Krauma spa, and descending into an empty magma chamber of a volcano.
-You will also receive a special discount if you add these excursions during the booking process.
+Throughout your travels, you'll have options to add all manner of excursions, such as snorkeling between continents, snowmobiling on glaciers, visiting an ice cave and lava tubes, sailing a boat on Breiðafjörður Bay or the Jokulsarlon glacier lagoon, relaxing in the Blue Lagoon or Krauma spa, and descending into an empty magma chamber of a volcano.

-In booking a self-drive holiday, you don't need to worry about sorting accommodation, car rentals or individual tours; all of it is organised for you prior to arrival.
-What's more, you don't have to concern yourself with the needs of other guests, tour guides or time limitations; your one goal each day is to enjoy Iceland at your pleasure until reaching your next hotel.
+You don't need to worry about sorting accommodation, car rentals, or individual tours in booking a self-drive holiday.
+All of it is organized for you before arrival.
+What's more, you don't have to concern yourself with the needs of other guests, tour guides, or time limitations.
+Your one goal each day is to enjoy Iceland at your pleasure until reaching your next hotel.

 Don't miss your chance to see Iceland in depth at your own pace.
 Book this family-friendly adventure now and discover all that Iceland has to offer.
 Check availability by choosing a date.

 Day 1 - Welcome to Iceland

 On day one, you will arrive at Keflavík International Airport and pick up your car.
 From there, you will take a drive along the haunting, volcanic Reykjanes Peninsula to the city of Reykjavik.